Trondheim-Sykkelkjokken/website/README.md

-# Trondheim Sykkelkjøkken
+# Trondheim sykkelkjøkken

-This is the website of Trondheim Sykkelkjøkken
+This is the website of Trondheim sykkelkjøkken

 This is a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);